Insulation Calculator

 How do I find my insulation's coverage rate?+

-Check the packaging — it's usually printed as square feet covered per bag or roll, and varies based on R-value and thickness.
+Check the packaging — it's usually printed as square feet (or square meters) covered per bag or roll, and varies based on R-value and thickness.

 What R-value do I need?+

-Recommended R-values vary by climate zone and location in the home (attic, walls, floor) — check the U.S. Department of Energy's recommendations for your zip code.
+Recommended R-values vary by climate zone and location in the home (attic, walls, floor) — check the U.S. Department of Energy's recommendations for your area.

 Should I insulate over existing insulation?+